WS-JSNA/ws-jsna-netlify/_posts/2018-10-15-air-quality-needs-assessment.markdown

 ---
 layout: single
 title: "West Sussex Air Quality Needs Assessment 2018 Released"
-date: 2018-05-30
+date: 2018-10-15
 header:
   overlay_color: "#1976d2"
   overlay_filter: 0.5
-excerpt: "The West Sussex Oral Health Needs Assessment for Children and Young People is now complete."
+excerpt: "The aim of this document is to inform the Director of Public Health and the Health and Wellbeing Board about the scale and impact of air quality in West Sussex, and, during its development, to contribute to the West Sussex Air Quality Plan."
 category: needs-assessment
-permalink: /updates/oral-health-needs-assessment-complete/
+permalink: /updates/air-quality-needs-assessment-2018/
 ---
 Outdoor air pollution is a major public health issue costing the UK economy £20bn a year and contributing to over 40,000 deaths a year.
 The nature of air pollution in the UK has changed over